bzm3r/transpose-timing-tests/POST.md

 (Side note: [vulkan.gpuinfo.org](https://vulkan.gpuinfo.org/) is a good source for checking out which Vulkan extensions a particular device driver supports, and how well supported, in general, an extension is.
 To check out the latter click on `Extensions` in the top bar, and type in the name of the extension you are interested in (e.g. `VK_EXT_subgroup_size_control`).
 Note that `VK_EXT_subgroup_size_control` isn't commonly supported, and the situation is particularly woolly on mobile.)

 Therefore, we tried a "hybrid approach" specifically designed for Intel devices, which mixes the threadgroup and subgroup approaches.
 Our implementation of matrix transposition executes `lg(n)` (n being the number of bits in the bitmap) "block swap operations".
 First, 16x16 blocks of the 32x32 matrix are swapped with their opposing neighbours, then 8x8 blocks are swapped, and so on.
 To do a N/2 x N/2 block swap, you need at least N threads in a subgroup.

-Therefore, if we know N, we can swap blocks smaller than N using the subgroup approach, and leave the larger blocks to the threadgroup approach.
+Since the minimum subgroup size on Intel devices is 8, we can always do 4x4 and lower block swaps via subgroup operations.
+This version of the hybrid threadgroup-subgroup kernel is called `HybridShuffle32`.
+It is possible to be smarter, if we can determine which N was chosen by the shader compiler.
 N should be available to kernels via the `gl_SubgroupSize` constant.
+This adaptive version of the hybrid threadgroup-subgroup kernel is called `HybridShuffleAdaptive32`.

 Doing this, we discovered a bug on Intel devices!
 The `gl_SubgroupSize` variable reports only the maximum logical size of a subgroup (32), instead of the size selected by the shader compiler.
 To get around this issue, we calculated subgroup size as [`gl_WorkgroupSize/gl_NumSubgroups`](https://github.com/bzm3r/transpose-timing-tests/blob/a78b46523cecd5483ea154ccc34080f581dda413/kernels/templates/transpose-HybridShuffleAdaptive32-template.comp#L51).